ubports/autopilot/docs/tutorial/getting_started.rst

         self.assertThat(dash.visible, Eventually(Equals(True)))

 If we didn't use the Eventually matcher, this test might fail if the assertion method was executed before Unity had a chance to reveal the dash.
 The Eventually matcher is usable on any property that has been transmitted over DBus.
-The Eventually matcher will n ot work on calculated values, or values that have been obtained from some other source.
+The Eventually matcher will not work on calculated values, or values that have been obtained from some other source.

 To do assertions with a similar timeout in places where Eventually does not work, the :class:`~autopilot.testcase.AutopilotTestCase` class includes the :meth:`~autopilot.testcase.AutopilotTestCase.assertProperty` method.
 This method takes an object, and a number of keyword arguments.
 These arguments will be applied to the object and tested, using a similar timeout mechanism to the Eventually matcher.
 For example, the above example could be re-written to use the assertProperty method::